If you are arrested for DUI in North Georgia, Call North Georgia DUI Lawyer Richard Lawson.

 Act Now to Protect Your Rights - North Georgia DUI Attorney

 Hire the North Georgia DUI Attorney with the experience you need to restore your right to drive and to fight your case.
-You only have ten days from the date of your arrest to protect your privilege to drive.
-Your North Georgia DUI Lawyer will send your ten-day letter, investigate your case, begin plea negotiations, file your motions which challenge the evidence in your case, prepare and conduct your trial.
-It all starts with the ALS Hearing and 10 Day Letter.
+You only have thirty days from the date of your arrest to protect your privilege to drive.
+Your North Georgia DUI Lawyer will send your thirty-day letter, investigate your case, begin plea negotiations, file your motions which challenge the evidence in your case, prepare and conduct your trial.
+It all starts with the 30-Day Letter.
 Your North Georgia DUI Defense Lawyers are here to help.

 Our office is always available and ready to help.
 With an appointment, visit our two offices in North Georgia. [ North Georgia Office #1 & North Georgia Office #2. ] Every case has hope.
 Every case has potential defenses.
 Our office is always happy to discuss your case and provided you options.
 You don't have to go to jail.
 You don't have to lose your ability to drive.
 Call Now for immediate attention.
 Your best DUI defense begins here.
 Contact us 24 hours a day, 7 days a week.
 North Georgia DUI Defense Attorneys are here to help.